 - Collaborate across Galois, academia, government, and industry to advance active research and development programs.

-- Publish and speak on their work, establishing a reputation for thought leadership in their domain of expertise.
+- Publish and speak on your work, establishing a reputation for thought leadership in your domain of expertise.

 We are seeking experts interested in advancing state of the art in the following areas in ways that lead to creating trustworthy & high assurance computing systems.

-- Networking (developing network appliances, designing ad hoc networks, writing firewall or other network security software)
+- Networking (network appliances, ad hoc networks, firewall or other network security software)

 - Security research (any areas are desired, including identity management, security architectures, policy-driven security, etc.)